Illustrations by Ben Lancaster

 Legislative Republicans derided the TEA on their way to declaring victory.
 “For years upon years, one union has thwarted the progress of education in Tennessee,” said Lt.
 Gov. and Senate Speaker Ron Ramsey — ignoring the fact that the TEA had come to the table in Race to the Top, arguably the largest education-reform effort in the state’s history.
 The attack on teachers’ unions meant the fragile coalition built around Race to the Top would crumble.
 A revolt by parents waited just around the corner.

-Supporters of Haslam, a political moderate, argue that much of what happened in the next few months and years was out of his control because he was hamstrung from Day 1 in office by Tea Party lawmakers running amok.
+Supporters of Haslam, a political moderate, argue that much of what happened in the next few months and years was out of his control because he was hamstrung from Day One in office by Tea Party lawmakers running amok.
 Critics argue that a stronger governor, with a better understanding of public education and smarter people around him, might have been able to prevent the collapse of Tennessee’s bipartisan education-reform agenda.

 What’s undisputed is: Tennessee’s bright, shiny reform image soon would be tarnished beyond recognition.